baguette/baguette.github.com/_posts/2011-09-02-compiling-lemma.markdown

 I decided to leave some room for more mistakes.
 The compiler I'm working on is meant to be a one-off program.
 The idea is to get it working as quickly as possible and see what kinds of compromises need to be made in order to compile Lemma.
-It's a naïve Lemma->Lua translator that does no optimizations.
+It's a na&iuml;ve Lemma->Lua translator that does no optimizations.
 As such, the code it generates isn't the best.
 The goal is to be as much like the current Lemma language as possible and focus on Lua interop.

 When Lemma was first conceived, I had imagined an eventual compiler that could generate Lua bytecode.
 After spending some time tinkering with the Lua